One customer recently called us:

 “We have Spanish moss that is strangling our beautiful oak trees and creating a lot of extra weight … It appears it’s spreading to nearby plants now too!
 HELP, how do I stop the moss from taking over and killing my trees and plants?”

-However, Spanish moss can quickly become a nuisance to your trees and landscape – multiplying and growing fast with a wet growing season.
+However, Spanish moss can quickly become a nuisance to your trees and landscape – multiplying and growing quickly with a wet growing season.
 In a previous blog:

 10 Fascinating Facts About Spanish Moss, we mentioned that it’s not Spanish or a moss at all; it’s an epiphyte meaning Spanish moss is a plant that grows on another plant without directly gaining any nourishment from it (the host).